-If you're a responsible and loving pet-owner, one of your priorities is you probably want your dog or cat to be happy and healthy.
+If you're a responsible and loving pet-owner, one of your priorities is keeping your dog or cat happy and healthy.
 Deal with your pet's minor injuries and ailments with these smart solutions and remedies.

 1. Cuts and Scrapes